In every work we do, we enlighten our future by walking on the path of science.

 Being kind and polite is very important for our team spirit so we can communicate with each other and overcome our problems.

 Don’t miss your chance to play on the site book or fa kostenlos.
 You will be satisfied!
 The FIRST Robotics Competition (FRC) is an international high school robotics competition.
 Each year, teams of high school students, coaches, and mentors work during a six-week period to build game-playing robots that weigh up to 120 pounds (54 kg).
 Robots complete tasks such as scoring balls into goals, flying discs into goals, inner tubes onto racks, hanging on bars, and balancing robots on balance beams.
+Tired of waiting for everything to change?
+Now you can do it thanks to money slots free!
+Hurry up, because the offer is limited!
 The game, along with the required set of tasks, changes annually.
 While teams are given a standard set of parts, they are also allowed a budget and are encouraged to buy or make specialized parts.
 The FIRST Robotics Competition is one of four robotics competition programs organized by FIRST, the other three being FIRST Lego League Jr., FIRST Lego League, and the FIRST Tech Challenge.
 FIRST Robotics Competition has a unique culture, built around two values.
 “Gracious Professionalism” embraces the competition inherent in the program, but rejects trash talk and chest-thumping, instead embracing empathy and respect for other teams.
 “Coopertition” emphasizes that teams can cooperate and compete at the same time.
 The goal of the program is to inspire students to be science and technology leaders.
 2018 was the 27th year of the competition.
 3,647 teams with more than 91,000 students and 25,000 mentors from 27 countries built robots.
 They competed in 63 Regional Competitions, 85 District Qualifying Competitions, and 10 District Championships.
 Over 800 teams won slots to attend the two FIRST Championship events, where they competed in a tournament.
 In addition to on-field competition, teams and team members competed for awards recognizing entrepreneurship, creativity, engineering, industrial design, safety, controls, media, quality, and exemplifying the core values of the program.
+Only here you are always welcome, together with casino ohne anmeldung you have no equal!

 Our team’s primary aim is to spend our precious years in high school being engaged in a productive practice that we collectively enjoy.
 FIRST® Robotics Competition is the field we have chosen for that end.
 We desire to sate our curiosity and gain more experience in real-world engineering.
 Therefore, to continually better ourselves, we always try to optimize our limited time, seeking efficiency in our technical studies and adopting a hands-on approach in their applications.